 In order to help the wider community understand some of the terminology used within the content marketing industry, I’ve put together this comprehensive content marketing glossary giving definitions for many of the commonly used terms in the sector.

-I want this list to grow organically as content marketing terminology changes, so if I’ve missed anything out or you want to see a new term included, simply mention this in the comments below and I’ll add in your selection.
+This is the updated 2021 edition, and I want this list to grow organically as content marketing terminology changes – so if I’ve missed anything out or you want to see a new term included, simply mention this in the comments below and I’ll add in your selection.

 If you make a contribution yourself (including suggesting definitions for new or excluded terms), we can all build this list into a genuinely useful knowledge centre that helps people learn about content marketing.